 Migrating MongoDB clusters

-To migrate your MongoDB database to Yandex StoreDoc, you need to transfer the actual data, write-lock the old database, and transfer the load to the Yandex Cloud DB cluster.
+To migrate your MongoDB database to Yandex StoreDoc, follow these steps: transfer the data, switch the legacy database to read-only mode, transfer the workload over to the Yandex Cloud database cluster.

-Performing migration with Data Transfer allows you to:
+Using Data Transfer for migration allows you to:

-- Migrate from older MongoDB versions to newer versions.
+- Migrate from older to newer versions of MongoDB.

-- Eliminate the need for an intermediate VM or public internet access to your Yandex StoreDoc target cluster.
+- Eliminate the need for an intermediate VM or for exposing your Yandex StoreDoc target cluster to the internet.

 For more information, see Problems addressed by Yandex Data Transfer.

-To use this migration method, allow connecting to the source cluster from the internet.
+To use this migration method, enable internet access to the source cluster.

 Required paid resources

-- Yandex StoreDoc cluster: Computing resources allocated to hosts, storage and backup size (see Yandex StoreDoc pricing).
+- Yandex StoreDoc cluster: Computing resources allocated to hosts along with storage and backup capacity (see Yandex StoreDoc pricing).

 - Public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).

-- Each transfer: Use of computing resources and number of transferred data rows (see Data Transfer pricing).
+- Per transfer: Computing resources used and the number of data rows transferred (see Data Transfer pricing).

 Getting started

-Create a Yandex StoreDoc target cluster whose computing and storage capacity match those of the source database environment.
+Create a Yandex StoreDoc target cluster with computing capacity and storage size matching the source database’s environment.

 The source and target database names must be the same.